 Let’s put our heads together!
 One on one, pro to pro collaboration, Q and A, patient consultation, and mentoring via an online meeting platform.
 Build practice tools to integrate the pelvic floor, breath mechanics, pressure management, and neuromuscular, dynamic stability strategies into rehabilitation, return to fitness and sport specific programs.
 Or simply ask questions!

-To optimize their one-on-one time with Julie, mentorees need to take at least Module One of Julie’s Foundational course (Piston Science Part One).
+To optimize their one-on-one time with Julie, mentorees need to take at least Module One of Julie’s Foundational course (Foundations Part One).
 This introduces them to the basics, including the evidence, theory, and concepts, of the clinical approach Julie takes.
 This is more cost effective and allows the actual live mentoring interaction to be spent exploring application specific to the their population, digging deeper into the strategies and/or collaboration on a case.
 (Bundling them together is even more cost-effective!).
 If you have already viewed or attended the equivalent of this requirement then you simply need to sign up for mentoring here.

 Bundle the already discounted 4-hour mentoring package with module one for less!